Accidents ⚬ Work Injuries ⚬ Family Law ⚬ Criminal Defense

 Speaking in a Public Location

-Suppose you discuss your case with your lawyer in a restaurant, loud enough for other diners to overhear the conversation.
+Suppose you discuss your criminal case with your lawyer in a restaurant, loud enough for other diners to overhear the conversation.
 Can they testify to exactly what you stated?
 Yes.
 Lawyer-client communications are personal only if they are made in a context where it would be affordable to expect that they would remain confidential (Katz v.
 U.S., U.S. Sup.
 Ct.
 1967).
 A defendant who speaks to an attorney in such a loud voice that others overhear exactly what is said has no reasonable expectation of personal privacy and hence waives (gives up) the opportunity.
 Likewise, individuals who discuss their cases on mobile phone in public locations run the risk of losing confidentiality.

 Jailhouse Conversations by means of Phone

-Jailhouse discussions between the accused and their lawyers are thought about confidential, as long as the conversation takes place in a private area of the jail and the attorney and defendant do not speak so loudly that jailers or other prisoners can overhear exactly what is said.
+Jailhouse discussions between the accused and their criminal lawyers are thought about confidential, as long as the conversation takes place in a private area of the jail and the attorney and defendant do not speak so loudly that jailers or other prisoners can overhear exactly what is said.

 Exactly what about phone conversations, either in person (speaking on phones, separated by a glass partition) or using a pay phone?
-Defendants must be really mindful not to allow jailers and even other prisoners to overhear exactly what they say on the telephone.
+Defendants must be really mindful not to allow jailers and even other criminal prisoners to overhear exactly what they say on the telephone.
 These people occasionally eavesdrop, in person or on the telephone, and after that declare that they had the ability to overhear incriminating info due to the fact that the accused spoke in a loud voice.
-(Inmates often aim to curry favor with district attorneys through such techniques.)
+(Criminal inmates often aim to curry favor with district attorneys through such techniques.)
 If a judge thinks them, the opportunity is lost and a jailer or other prisoner can testify to an offender’s remarks.

-For completely reasonable factors, the accused often desire their father and mothers, partners, or buddies to be present when they seek advice from their attorneys.
+For completely reasonable factors, the accused criminal often desire their father and mothers, partners, or buddies to be present when they seek advice from their attorneys.
 Does that mean that the discussion will not be thought about private?

 The legal representative can keep the benefit by encouraging a judge that it was necessary to include the unfamiliar person in the conversation.
-If the 3rd party can shed light on the case or otherwise assist the lawyer establish a method, that person’s presence would not damage the privacy of the discussion.
+If the 3rd party can shed light on the case or otherwise assist the criminal lawyer establish a method, that person’s presence would not damage the privacy of the discussion.

 Sharing the Conversation with Others Later on.

-Blabbermouth people accused of a crime waive (give up) the confidentiality of lawyer-client interactions when they divulge those statements to somebody else (aside from a spouse, since a different benefit exists for spousal communications; most states also acknowledge a priest-penitent privilege).
+A blabbermouth criminal accused of a crime waive (give up) the confidentiality of lawyer-client interactions when they divulge those statements to somebody else (aside from a spouse, since a different benefit exists for spousal communications; most states also acknowledge a priest-penitent privilege).
 The accused have no expectation of privacy in discussions they reveal to others.

 The Bottom Line.

-The only person that you should discuss your case with is your attorney.
+The only person that you should discuss your criminal case with is your criminal attorney.
 You must also be mindful of your surroundings and circumstances so that you do not inadvertently divulge damaging information about your case to third parties.
 You should not tell your friends or family about your criminal case either.

 California family court judges primarily look at two factors when calculating child support: